A Little History

 In 1943, I was born in Watsonville's, Community Hospital in California, USA.
 I graduated from Watsonville High School in 1961 and earned a bachelors in 1966 and an MBA in 1970 from San Jose State.

 I worked for Lockheed starting in the late 60s and from 1978 to my retirement in 2007, for Kaiser Permanente.
-I've developed some competitive skills playing duplicate bridge, becoming an ACBL Ruby Life Master in Unit 500 of District 21 in 2005.
-I've enjoyed exploring personal computers and the Internet, trying to absorb it all.
+Starting in 1972, I developed some competitive skills playing duplicate bridge, becoming an ACBL Ruby Life Master in Unit 500 of District 21 in 2005.
+Since 1978 I've enjoyed exploring personal computers and the Internet (1995), trying to absorb it all.
 When my mom passed away in 1998, I was elected by my siblings to receive family history documents and continue with genealogy research she started.
 I was married to Diane Louise Silva from Feb 14, 1982 until her death on May 30, 2018.
 She did some amazing research into her Azores ancestry and explained how to do it in a Power Point Presentation (in zip format) and a list of links.
-Diane also made an amazing collection of Alvarado, Alameda County, historical information from early newspaper clipping by Anthony Gualco available at http://alvarado-history.wdgeo.com.
+Diane also made an amazing collection of Alvarado, Alameda County, historical information from early newspaper clipping by Anthony Gualco available at https://alvarado-history.wdgeo.com.

 Stuff I'm working on

-Socalled ChatGPT, (Chat Generative Pre-trained Transformer) is sweeping the tech world.
-This very useful computerized tool has rivals popping up e.g. <bard.google.com> and the ChatGPT-enabled <bing.com>).
-It became known world-wide in early 2023 when eye-popping results of it's use appeared in populare media.
-Useful in such human endeavors as poetry, story telling and term paper writing, the key skill needed to make it useful is *prompt" creation.
+• Socalled ChatGPT, (Chat Generative Pre-trained Transformer) is sweeping the tech world.
+This very useful computerized artificial intelligence tool has rivals popping up e.g. https://gemini.google.com/app and the ChatGPT-enabled https://bing.com).
+It became known world-wide in early 2023 when eye-popping results of it's use appeared in popular media.
+Useful in such human endeavors as poetry, story telling and term paper writing, the skill needed to make it useful is *prompt" creation.
 Prompts are questions or chats submitted to ChatGPT or its competitors, that cause it to produce a chat-like text-based response.
 It can write computer programs, recipes, novels, proposals and Term Papers.
-The skill of writing prompts is the key, being the next discipline we all aspire to master.
+The skill of writing prompts is the next discipline we need to master.
 It's a brave new world!

-I've become interested in the web building app, RapidWeaver for the Macintosh.
-They have hundreds of add-on "tools" (called Stacks) that produce various looks on web pages.
+• I've become interested in the Macintosh web building app, RapidWeaver for the Macintosh.
+It has hundreds of add-on "tools" (called Stacks) that produce various looks on web pages.
 It's quite addicting and I'm enjoying acquiring and experimenting with each stack.
-If you use RapidWeaver (and a Macintosh) I would appreciate being contacted so we could compare notes.
+If you use RapidWeaver I would appreciate being contacted so we could compare notes.

-Photography.
+• Photography.
 When digital cameras appeared in the middle 1990s I jumped in, purchasing an affordale Olympus digital camera capable of 320x240 pixel photos.
 Over several years I upgraded to Olympus models capable of 640x480 photos, ultimately 1280x960.
 Then I graduated to a Nikon D70 3000x2000, but a very easy to use Casio EX-Z750 (3072x2304) was my preferred camera for many years.
-After the iPhone came out in 2007, I found it's camera very convenient, and the current iPhone 12 Pro Max takes such spectacular photos, with great resolution (4032x3024), anti-shake, and many features, that it's what I use now.
+After the iPhone came out in 2007, I found its camera very convenient, and the current iPhone 15 takes such spectacular photos, with great resolution (4032x3024), anti-shake, and many features, that it's what I use now.

-Membership in several local Genealogy groups...
-San Ramon Valley Genealogical Society http://srvgensoc.org (SIG Coordinator and Co-Webmaster), East Bay Genealogical Society currently inactive due to Covid-19 and located at https://caebaygs.wdgeo.com (webmaster), Hayward Area Genealogical Society (inactive) currently located at http://cahags.wdgeo.com (webmaster), Livermore Amador Valley Genealogical Society http://l-ags.org , Silicon Valley Computer Genealogy Group http://svcgg.org in Santa Clara, San Diego Genealogical Society https://casdgs.org and the Elkhart County Genealogical Society http://ingenweb.org/inelkhart/.
+• Membership in several local Genealogy groups...
+San Ramon Valley Genealogical Society https://srvgensoc.org (SIG Coordinator and Co-Webmaster), East Bay Genealogical Society currently inactive due to Covid-19 and located at https://caebaygs.wdgeo.com (webmaster), Hayward Area Genealogical Society (inactive) currently located at https://cahags.wdgeo.com (webmaster), Livermore Amador Valley Genealogical Society https://l-ags.org, Silicon Valley Computer Genealogy Group https://svcgg.org in Santa Clara, and the San Diego Genealogical Society https://casdgs.org.

-Castro Valley Library twice-monthly Genealogy Study Group meeting, helped my wife to conduct this meeting.
+• Castro Valley Library twice-monthly Genealogy Study Group meeting, helped my wife to conduct this meeting.
 The class is held on the 1st and 3rd Thursdays from 10:30am - 12:30pm.
-Wayne Ainsworth took over the class in May, 2018.
-However, with the Pandemic its future is not clear.
-The library has a list of events on their web site and https://cacvgg.wdgeo.com, that I maintain, supports that class.
+Wayne Ainsworth took over the class in May, 2018 but took a break during the pademic.
+It resumed in October, 2023.
+See the https://cacvgg.wdgeo.com website that supports that class.

-A Macintosh Genealogy Society I started in 2009 that had 2nd Wed.
+• Macintosh Genealogy Society I started in 2009 that had a 2nd Wed.
 7pm, monthly meetings at the Oakland FamilySearch Library.
-It began meeting on Zoom in June, 2021 after stopping in-person meetings at the beginning of the Pandemic.
+It began meeting on Zoom in June, 2021 (2nd Wed., 7pm) after stopping in-person meetings at the beginning of the Pandemic.

-Started working on my vacation cruise web site https://cruise.wdgeo.com in Dec.
+• Started working on my vacation cruise web site https://cruise.wdgeo.com in Dec.
 2017.
 Originally created with DreamWeaver in 2007, I started using iWeb (example Mexico Cruise) when I converted to Apple computers in 2007.
 Apple discontinued iWeb a number of years ago, so I returned to Dreamweaver.
-Decided to try another product in 2017, RapidWeaver 7 (now version 8) and I redid the top Cruise webpage.
+Decided to try another product in 2017, RapidWeaver 7 (now version 8), I redid the top Cruise webpage.

-Attend occasional computer group meetings, PC Community http://pcc.org, San Leandro Macintosh User Group http://slmug.org, Diablo Valley Macintosh User Group http://dvmug.org, San Leandro Computer Club http://slcc.wdgeo.com for Atari Computers and The Nybblers (TRS-80).
+• Attend occasional computer group meetings, PC Community https://pcc.org, San Leandro Macintosh User Group https://slmug.org, Diablo Valley Macintosh User Group https://dvmug.org, San Leandro Computer Club https://slcc.wdgeo.com for Atari Computers and The Nybblers (TRS-80).
 Sad to note that the Tri-Valley Mac User Group, of which I was a member, folded shop in November, 2015.
-All these meetings for about the past year have been on Zoom.
+All computer group meetings since 2020 have been on Zoom.
 It may be that many meetings that involve technology will remain on Zoom for the foreseeable future.

-Participate in a local singles group and maintain their website https://soireeseniors.com.
+• Participate in a local seniors group, created and maintain their website https://soireeseniors.com.

-I play ACBL duplicate bridge in the Southern Alameda County, ACBL Unir 500 and have advanced to the Ruby Life Master category (between 1500-2500 master points).
+• I play ACBL duplicate bridge in the Southern Alameda County, ACBL Unit 500 and have advanced to the Ruby Life Master category (between 1500-2500 master points).
 Helped manage the Unit 499, 500 and 501 websites back in "the day".
 Haven't played duplicate since the Pandemic in March, 2020.

 Internet Presence